wenzaca/SmartGardenAlexa/README.md

-Welcome to the AWS CodeStar 'hello world' sample project for  Alexa Skills Kit (Python)
+Welcome to the 'Smart Garden' for  Alexa Skills Kit (Python)
 =======================================================================================

-This project helps first-time Alexa Skills Kit developers get started by providing them with a working 'hello world' skill.
-This project provisions a sample Alexa skill that uses the custom interaction model, an AWS Lambda function, and an AWS CodePipeline continuous integration/continuous delivery (CI/CD) pipeline.
+This project enables Alexa to perform action in an indoor garden that is set with a Raspberry PI.
+This project provisions the Alexa skill that uses the custom interaction model, an AWS Lambda function, and an AWS CodePipeline continuous integration/continuous delivery (CI/CD) pipeline.

-**NOTE** : You should only make edits in the repository.
-Do not edit this skill directly using any other Alexa Skills Kit tools which are not integrated with this repository.

 Pre-requisites
 --------------